June 30, 2019

 Sometimes referred to as lender-placed, creditor-placed, or collateral protection insurance, force-placed insurance is a policy purchased by a lender or loan servicer to protect its own collateral.
 If the property owner’s insurance lapses for any reason, damages sustained during this period may not be covered — and just a few uninsured property losses can adversely affect profitability of lender’s loan portfolio.

-Force place policies may be written on variety of property risks.
-Commonly lenders will place insurance on both uninsured residential and commercial properties.
+Force-place policies may be written on variety of property risks.
+Commonly, lenders will place insurance on both uninsured residential and commercial properties.
 Foreclosed properties, whether residential or commercial, will also need force-placed insurance.
-Plus the lender will want to place general liability coverage on the property at the same time, protecting the lender as owner of foreclosed property from liability claims, like the common slip & fall claims.
+Plus, the lender will want to place general liability coverage on the property at the same time, protecting the lender as owner of foreclosed property from liability claims, like common slip & fall claims.

 Equally as important to the lender is need for force-placed flood insurance, which is required by federal regulators to be placed on mortgage properties identified as being located in a flood zone.
 Residential or commercial properties in flood zones that don’t have flood insurance (or don’t have enough flood insurance) need a force-placed flood policy.